SMB Installer Portal

 If the customer requires third-party monitoring, configure the alarm transmitter.

-1. In the SMB Installer Portal, click the MONITORING tab.
+1. In the , click the MONITORING tab.

 2. Enter the Account Code received from the monitoring station and click SAVE.